-Across Latin America the small scale fisheries sector directly employs millions of people and supports millions more who on these fisheries for food and livelihoods.
+Across Latin America the small-scale fisheries sector directly employs millions of people and supports millions more who rely on these fisheries for food and livelihoods.

 Throughout Latin America, marginalization, poor management and lack of investment leads many fishers to sell poorly handled, low quality fish for low prices to limited markets, which drives the need to catch ever more fish in riskier and environmentally harmful ways to make ends meet.
 This drives a vicious cycle of overfishing and jeopardizes the ocean life on which we all depend.

-This approach focuses on harnessing untapped financing and increasing profitability in small scale fishing enterprises to improve livelihoods and ecosystem health; creating a positive feedback loop for people, planet and profit.
+This approach uses the Triple Impact Fisheries Evaluation Framework to harness untapped financing and increasing profitability in small-scale fishing enterprises to improve livelihoods and ecosystem health; creating a positive feedback loop for people, planet and profit.

 This new, business development first model was originally developed by Dr. Hoyt Peckham and his team at SmartFish working with fisheries in Baja, Mexico.
-Building on their results and methodology, Hoyt joined Ocean Outcomes and we partnered with SmartFish to scale the approach across Latin America.
+Building on their results and methodology, Ocean Outcomes and partners are scaling the approach across Latin America.

-Working with core implementing partners on the ground, including SmartFish and Conservation International, as well as a broad range of relevant stakeholders, we’re now piloting our triple bottom line seafood approach in Guayana, Costa Rica and Mexico.
-As we complete initial assessment and scoping phases of the work and begin implementation phases, we’re expanding our approach in those countries and building on our existing work in other Latin America countries to meet the needs of fisheries in Peru, Chile and beyond.
+Working with core implementing partners on the ground, including SmartFish and Conservation International, as well as a broad range of relevant stakeholders, our triple bottom line seafood approach is producing results across Costa Rica, Guayana, Mexico and beyond.

 Stories from the Field: Latin America